TushalKaklottar/to_do_list/README.md

 - Persistence: Tasks are saved even if the app is closed and reopened
 - Clean and intuitive user interface
 - Works on both iOS and Android devices/emulators
-- Supports different screen sizes and orientations
+- Supports different screen sizes and orientations.
--

 ## Screenshots